Post-Newtonian factorized multipolar waveforms for spinning, non-precessing black-hole binaries: Introduction

 An international network of kilometer-scale laser-interferometric gravitational-wave detectors, consisting of the Laser-Interferometer Gravitational-wave Observatory (LIGO) \cite{Waldman:2006} and Virgo~\cite{Acernese:2008zz} are currently operating at the best sensitivity ever in the frequency range $10 \mbox{--} 10^3$ Hz.
 We expect that in the next decade the Laser Interferometer Space Antenna (LISA)~\cite{schutz_lisa_science} will be also operating, but in the frequency range $10^{-4} \mbox{--} 10^{-1}$ Hz.

 Binary black holes are among the most promising sources for those detectors.
 During the last thirty years, the search for gravitational waves from coalescing black-hole binaries with LIGO, Virgo and LISA has prompted the development of highly-accurate, analytical template families to be employed in matched-filtering analysis.
 Those template families are based on the post-Newtonian (PN) approximation of the two-body dynamics and gravitational radiation~\cite{Sasaki:2003xr,Blanchet2006}.
 In PN theory the multipolar waveforms are derived as a Taylor-expansion in $v/c$ ($v$ being the binary characteristic velocity and $c$ the speed of light).
-More recently, Damour, Iyer and Nagar~\cite{DINresum}~\footnote{The factorized waveform for the (2,2) mode appeared first in Ref.~\cite{Damour2007}.} have proposed the so-called {\it factorized} resummation of the multipolar waveforms.
-In this resummation the Taylor-expanded multipolar waveforms computed in PN theory are re-written in a factorized, resummed form.
+More recently, Damour, Iyer and Nagar~\cite{DINresum}~\footnote{The factorized waveform for the (2,2) mode appeared first in Ref.~\cite{Damour2007}.} have proposed a resummation of the multipolar waveforms in which the Taylor-expanded multipolar waveforms computed in PN theory are re-written in a factorized, resummed form as

+The several factors in the above $h_{\ell m}$ have the following meaning.
+The factor $h_{\ell m}^{(N,\epsilon_p)}$ is the leading Newtonian term; $\hat{S}_{\rm eff}^{(\epsilon_p)}$ is the relativistic conserved energy or angular momentum of the effective moving source; $T_{\ell m}$ resums an infinite number of leading logarithms entering the tail effects; $e^{i\delta_{\ell m}}$ is a supplementary phase which contains phase effects which are not contained in the complex $T_{\ell m}$, and, finally, $f_{\ell m}$ contain residual terms which can be carefully resummed to improve its behaviour as function of $\ell$.
+The better agreement of the factorized multipolar waveforms to the exact numerical results suggests that the factors entering the $h_{\ell m}$'s can capture effects, such as the presence of a pole in the effective source for quasi-circular orbits and the inclusion of all leading logarithms in tail terms, that are missed when expanded in a PN series and truncated at a certain PN order.

 In Refs.~\cite{Damour2007,DINresum}, the factorized waveforms for a test particle orbiting around a Schwarzschild black hole were computed, including also the case of comparable-mass nonspinning black holes.
 It was found that factorized waveforms agree better with numerical (exact) results than Taylor-expanded waveforms.
 In particular, in the test-particle limit, Ref.~\cite{DINresum} compared the analytical factorized $(l,m)$ modes and gravitational-wave energy flux to the numerical results obtained by Berti~\cite{Yunes:2008tw}, solving the Teukolsky equation.
 The factorized waveforms have been also employed in the effective-one-body formalism and compared to waveforms computed in numerical-relativity simulations~\cite{Damour2007,Damour2009a,Buonanno2009a}.
 Also in this case, the agreement of the factorized waveforms to the numerical waveforms is better than the one of the Taylor-expanded waveforms, especially during the last stages of inspiral and plunge, and close to merger.